nnhs-se-projects/department-sections-scheduler/README.md

 *There are just a few preferable "good" schedules*

 ## Project Overview:
 Hi!
 This is the CTE Department Sections Scheduling App.
-Basically, this is a web app / algorithm that *tries* to generate a schedule based on three categories of objects.
+Basically, this is a web app / algorithm that generates a schedule based on three categories of objects.
 Basically, on the surface, a schedule is made up of three things: Teachers, Courses, and Classrooms.
 Basically, what our program currently does is it takes these three object types, and uses their conditions to try and craft a schedule that meets all of these categories.
 There are a couple more criteria that are involved in the scheduling process that aren't listed within the scheduler but are performed passively, such as teachers needing an open period for lunch.

 ## Platform Requirements: